JanusGraph/janusgraph/src/main/java/com/thinkaurelius/faunus/formats/rexster/README.txt

-Provide support to stream a graph out of Rexster.
+Provide support to stream a graph out of Rexster via g.V[startSplit...endSplit]